artela-network/artela-docs/docs/develop/client/Ethereum Clients Support/ethereum-tx.md

 # Sending Ethereum Transactions to Artela Testnet

-The [web3.js](https://web3js.readthedocs.io/en/v1.10.0/getting-started.html#adding-web3-js) library is a collection of modules that contain functionality for the ethereum ecosystem.
+The [web3.js](https://web3js.readthedocs.io/en/v1.10.0/getting-started.html#adding-web3-js) library is a collection of modules originally designed for interacting with Ethereum.

-You could use web3.js to interact with Artela Network as well.
+You could use web3.js to interact with Artela blockchain as well.

-## 1. Create and top up your account
+## 1. Create and fund your account

-Skip this if you have already got an account of Artela Testnet.
+Skip this step if you already have an Artela Testnet account.

-To create and top up your account, refers to [Create Account of Artela Testnet](/)
+To create and fund your account, refers to [Create Account of Artela Testnet](/)

 ## 2. Deploy contract with your account

-Write and compile your contract first, then run the script to deploy your contract to Artela Testnet.
+First, write and compile your contract.
+Then, using the script to deploy it to Artela Testnet.

 ```jsx
 const Web3 = require('web3');